Tips |

 • Protect Your Wi-Fi

 Wi-Fi at coworking spaces, like any public Wi-Fi, can be an easy target for hackers if left unprotected.
 So, set up strong passwords for each network, use protocols like WPA, and change passwords routinely.
 Using your automated Wi-Fi network, you can also create separate networks for different members, businesses, or visitors.
+Incorporating secure cloud services can further enhance data accessibility and storage while ensuring protection against potential cyber threats in coworking environments.

 • Use Firewall